Amid international skepticism, China defends its official data after revising Wuhan death toll by 50%

 Tweets about this

-liz lauman RT @washingtonpost: Amid international skepticism, China defends its official data after revising Wuhan death toll by 50 percent https://t.… 27 minutes ago
+Barbie Snow Amid international skepticism, China defends its official data after revising Wuhan death toll upward by 50 percent https://t.co/S24FeDuNxU 2 hours ago